 Filing a Construction Accident Lawsuit

-If you or a loved one has been injured in a construction accident, the experienced Los Angeles construction attorneys at Greenberg & Ruby LLP can help you assess your options and protect your legal rights.
-We will fight for your rights and help you secure maximum compensation for your losses.
-Call us at (323) 782-0535 to schedule a free consultation and comprehensive case evaluation.
+If you or a loved one has been injured in a construction accident, the experienced Los Angeles construction attorneys at Greenberg and Ruby can help you assess your options and protect your legal rights after a work injury.
+They will fight for your rights and help you secure maximum compensation for your losses.
+Call them at (323) 782-0535 to schedule a free consultation and comprehensive case evaluation.